MajickTek/JavaWolf3D/README.md

 make all is to build and run it.

-Make jar is to build an executable jar file.
+Make jar is to build an executable jar file. (requires that you at least type "make build" beforehand)

 make clean is to remove the class files and the jar.